icon__logo-c

 I think the answer’s obvious.

 Which course are you more likely to buy?
-Or at least inquire about?
+Or at least enquire about?

 In fact, I know a few very successful bloggers and social media gurus whose website designs are not far off the description above.
 Yet their headlines and blog content are spellbinding and dripping with value.
 Which is why they have gigantic readerships and swarms of happy, paying customers.